The Games We Play

 The Harder Truth

 If this is you, you probably need support beyond information.
-A coach who calls out the patterns (with empathy, of course, who won't accept the performance of compliance while the underlying restriction continues.
+A coach who calls out the patterns (with empathy, of course), and who won't accept the performance of compliance while the underlying restriction continues.
 A psychologist who understands disordered eating and exercise dependence.

 Because you can keep asking questions, maintaining rules, and showing the one good meal while maintaining the overall deficit.